 * Incredibly simple and easy to use.
 And very clear.
 For proof of this see Incorporator's numerous testimonials (all signed, dated and, in many cases, including the customer's contact details).
 Or simply take a no obligation test drive now and see for yourself (there is no need to pre-register or pre-pay - simply click here and then click on 'Start Using or test-driving Incorporator Now').

-* 1300 Help line available from 7am to 10pm (AEST) all year round (including weekends and public holidays) - phone 1300 65 3373 for the cost of a local call from anywhere in Australia.
+* 1300 Help line available from 9am to 5pm (AEST) Monday to Friday - excluding Public Holidays - phone 1300 653 373 for the cost of a local call from a landline from anywhere in Australia.

 * You will have the opportunity to learn a great deal about Australian companies (types, structures etc.) and the associated incorporation procedure.
 Why?
 Because of the 'intelligent' interactive nature of the site and the extensive availability of optional 'pop-up' guidance along the way.